stracquadaniolab/pygna/docs/CLI.rst

     usage: pygna test-topology-total-degree [-h] [--setname SETNAME] [--size-cut SIZE_CUT] [--number-of-permutations NUMBER_OF_PERMUTATIONS] [-c CORES] [-r RESULTS_FIGURE]
                                         [-d DIAGNOSTIC_NULL_FOLDER]
                                         network-file geneset-file output-table

-        Performs the analysis of total degree of the .

-        It computes a p-value for the ratio of total degree of the geneset being bigger than the one expected by chance for a geneset of the same size.

     positional arguments:
       network-file          network file